Jsantos107/reduxPractice/README.md

 ## Specify Only the Lower Number of Matches
 To only specify the lower number of patterns, keep the first number followed by a comma.

+## Specify Exact Number of Matches
+To specify a certain number of patterns, just have that one number between the curly brackets.

+## Check for All or None
+You can specify the possible existence of an element with a question mark, ?.
+This checks for zero or one of the preceding element.
+You can think of this symbol as saying the previous element is optional.

+## Positive and Negative Lookahead
+Lookaheads are patterns that tell JavaScript to look-ahead in your string to check for patterns further along.
+This can be useful when you want to search for multiple patterns over the same string.

+There are two kinds of lookaheads: positive lookahead and negative lookahead.

+A positive lookahead will look to make sure the element in the search pattern is there, but won't actually match it.
+A positive lookahead is used as (?=...) where the ... is the required part that is not matched.

+On the other hand, a negative lookahead will look to make sure the element in the search pattern is not there.
+A negative lookahead is used as (?!...) where the ... is the pattern that you do not want to be there.
+The rest of the pattern is returned if the negative lookahead part is not present.